-HELPFUL TIPS FERMENTATION
+Drinking.

+Three weeks has passed and you throw your homebrew in the fridge, or maybe you just pop one open and drink it warm.
+Either way homebrewed-beer often benefits from some cold conditioning time in the refrigerator.
+The longer the beer is in the fridge, the clearer the beer will become as the yeast drops to the bottom.
+I recommend at least 48-hours in the fridge before popping your first handcrafted beverage.
+I know, I know, you already waited six weeks, what is another two days?
+I also suggest pouring gently into a clear glass as well (You want to be able to see and appreciate all your hard work!).

+So what are you waiting for?
+Head on over and pick up your starter and ingredient kit and get brewing!

+Cheers!

+Other Helpful Tips

-- 1. Use plain water to measure the amount your fermenter will hold in advance, and make marks on the outside of your fermenter at 5.25 gallons so that on brewday you know where the volume should be.
-This is especially helpful if using a carboy. - Bottling is most easily done over a place that can take a few drips- the door of the dishwasher, or over a hard surface floor as there will be a few drips - 3.
+Use plain water to measure the amount your fermenter will hold in advance, and make marks on the outside of your fermenter at 5.25 gallons so that on brewday you know where the volume should be.
+This is especially helpful if using a carboy.

+Bottling is most easily done over a place that can take a few drips- the door of the dishwasher, or over a hard surface floor as there will be a few drips.

 In a pinch, a sanitized turkey baster (a new one!) can be used as a wine thief.
-Just be careful to squeeze the bulb first, before placing in the beer so you don't blow bubbles in the beer. - 4.
+Just be careful to squeeze the bulb first, before placing in the beer so you don't blow bubbles in the beer.

 Oxygen is needed at the beginning of fermentation for the yeast, but once fermentation is complete oxygen contact will quickly ruin a beer.
 At that point, it's important to only siphon the beer to move it in order to avoid splashing when moving the fermenter, and to keep the lid and airlock in place.
 Make sure the airlock is always filled to the line with vodka or sanitizing solution.
 Avoid the temptation to open your fermenter.
-Doing so increases oxygen exposure producing off flavors and increases your chances of infection. - 5.
+Doing so increases oxygen exposure producing off flavors and increases your chances of infection.

 A stick-on thermometer, called a "fermometer" is very helpful to tell the temperature of the beer at a glance.
-It sticks on the outside of the fermenter so temperature monitoring is easy. - 6.
+It sticks on the outside of the fermenter so temperature monitoring is easy.

 Water is the key to brewing good beer.
-If you don't know your water profile, or how to correct your water profile for brewing we highly recommend using filtered, bottled, or reverse osmosis-treated water.
+If you don't know your water profile, or how to correct your water profile for brewing we highly recommend using filtered, bottled, or reverse osmosis treated water.
 You can also boil your water, but allow it to come back to room temperature before use to ensure proper temperatures during the brewing process.

-Sparging means simply to 'rinse' the grains to get as much of the sugars out of them as possible, and into your wort.
-There are two techniques that are generally used for the sparging process.
-The decision to choose one over the other is personal preference and often equipment related.

-(1) BATCH SPARGING

-In batch sparging, the entire volume of wort in the mashtun is drained off (now called 'first runnings').
-Then the full volume of sparge water is added to the mashtun.
-To determine the amount of sparge water needed, the first runnings are measured.
-If there are 2.5 gallons of wort in your boil kettle after draining the first runnings, you will need and additional 4 gallons of hot water so that you have 6.5 gallons of wort in the kettle.
-Therefore, you would add 4 gallons of sparge water to your mash tun.
-When you add this 'batch' of sparge water, stir very thoroughly.
-Your goal is to dissolve any remaining sugars clinging to the grain into your water.
-When it is thoroughly mixed, vorlauf (recirculate) again as you did when draining the mash with a pitcher to ensure the wort is clear without large pieces of grain, and then drain fully into your boil kettle.
-You can start the heat under the first runnings, to help end the enzymatic activity in the wort as well to help reach a boil faster.

-(2) FLY SPARGING

-Continuous sparging is a second technique to rinse the sugars from the grains.
-After the mashing period, the wort is vorlaufed (recirculated) as above, and then the sparge water is gently added to keep the grain covered by at least an inch above the grainbed while draining the wort from the mashtun at approximately the same rate.
-The goal is to gradually replace the wort with the water, stopping the sparge when the gravity is 1.010 or when enough wort has been collected, whichever comes first.
-This usually requires more attention by the brewer, and sometimes a pump is employed to trickle the water into the mashtun at a set rate.
-When the boil kettle has 6.5 gallons of wort, the sparge is ended.
-The heat can be turned on the boil kettle during the sparge, so that the wort reaches a boil faster.

-(3) NO SPARGING

-For those who are using the BIAB/no sparge technique, the bag holding the grain is lifted out of your kettle.
-If more volume is needed in the kettle to reach the desired 6.5 gallons, hot water can be poured from the pot you were heating over the grainbag until you reach your boil volume.
-If when you remove the grainbag from the boil kettle, the volume is already 6.5 gallons, the grain bag can be drained and discarded.
+Sometimes, in the case of higher OG recipes (higher alcohol beers), better results occur when two packages of yeast are used.

+Chlorinated water should be avoided.
+If your water has chlorine, the water should be allowed to sit overnight to off-gas.
+If your water supplier uses chloramine, which is more stable and won't dissipate, we encourage the use of 1/4 of a Campden tablet per 5 gallons of brewing water to neutralize the chlorine/chloramine.